TriticeaeToolbox/ontology-scripts/README.md

     -f      force the generation of the files (ignore the unique and required checks)

+    -q      trait dictionary file: enclose the values with double quotes (and change double quotes in the value to two double quotes)

     -v      verbose output

     file    file path to the trait workbook